 Our perfume caps for the Vita Odor collection are made of a bakelite thermoset resin which is not derived from petroleum.
 Instead it is created from a combination of natural gas and plant-based cellulose (32%) derived from wood grown in sustainable managed FSC forests.

-60% of our European online orders are shipped Carbon Neutral and we are working towards 100% Carbon Neutral shipping worldwide by 2022.
-Alongside this we favour the much less carbon intensive sea freight over airfreight as much as possible for all components and stages of the production and fulfilment process.
+60% of our European online orders are shipped Carbon Neutral, 100% of our New Zealand orders are shipped Carbon Neutral and we are working towards 100% Carbon Neutral shipping worldwide by 2023.
+Alongside this, we favour the much less carbon-intensive sea freight over air freight as much as possible for all components and stages of the production and fulfilment process.

 In 2019 we introduced a biodegradable cellophane to our line in our effort to eliminate plastic from our packaging.
 Much to our regret, the quality of the cellophane didn’t hold up and we had to remove it from circulation.
 You can read more about this journey here.
 Long may we continue to try and fail in order to take steps forward.